halpeter/pandas-analysis/README.md

 ### Final considerations:

-* The script of the above items can be found here (HeroesOfPymoli/HeroesOfPymoli.ipynb).
+* The script of the above items can be found [here](HeroesOfPymoli/HeroesOfPymoli.ipynb).